 The Jurassic Coast and World Heritage Site is an easy drive from the cottage through beautiful scenery.

-Additional outside seating, barbeque and loungers are stored in the garden shed.
+Additional outside seating, barbecue and loungers are stored in the garden shed.

 North Perrott cricket club is a short stroll down the lane.
 Enjoy a real 'English' summer's day watching the match and drinking a beer from the bar facilities.